cibox/cibox/github/files/vagrant/puppet/README.md

 Linux Containers
 =====

-When your system enpowered with linux containers(lxc), you can speedup a lot of things buy using them and getting rid of virtualization.
+When your system enpowered with linux containers(lxc), you can speedup a lot of things by using them and getting rid of virtualization.
 For approaching lxc, please install vagrant plugin